-Each year in April, we host our annual Gold Key dinner to recognize men and women who have made a significant contribution and/or have achieved excellence on the field of athletics as a player, coach or administrator.
+Each year, we host our annual Gold Key dinner to recognize men and women who have made a significant contribution and/or have achieved excellence on the field of athletics as a player, coach or administrator.

 Regarded as the highest sports award in the state, the Gold Key has been presented to more than 200 men and women including baseball manager Connie Mack (1940), boxer Willie Pep (1961), Walt Dropo (1975), President George H.W.
 Bush (1991), NHL legend Gordie Howe (1992), Hall of Fame basketball coaches Geno Auriemma (2001) and Jim Calhoun (2003) and U.S. women’s soccer star Kristine Lilly (2012).

 Below is a list of Gold Key award winners through the years.

 2021 | Cookie Bromage, Enfield HIgh field hockey; Joe Grippo, Morgan High girls volleyball and girls basketball coach; Lou Milardo, Nathan Hale-Ray softball; Ricky Shook, Danbury wrestling; Angela Tammaro, Greenwich Academy field hockey and lacrosse

 2020 | Postponed to 2021 due to COVID-19 pandemic.

 2019 | John Bagley, Warren Harding HS, Boston College and NBA star; Chris Palmer, longtime NFL assistant and head coach.
 Super Bowl XLII champion; Jere Quinn, St. Thomas More-Montville boys basketball; Bill Rasmussen, founder of ESPN; Chris Smith, UConn basketball and NBA star